fenago/learn-java-12-programming/lab_guide/Lab_9.md

 on the [Edit Configurations] screen, too.
 We encourage you to spend some time on that screen and view the possible options.

-Using the command line with classes {#using-the-command-line-with-classes .header-title}
+Using the command line with classes
 -----------------------------------

 Now, let\'s run [MyApplication] from a command line.
 To remind